International travel card: no fees, no hassle

 |---|---|---|

-| Initial Card Purchase | Free | No charge when purchasing a new Travelex Money Card. |
+| Initial Card Purchase | Free | No charge when purchasing a new Travelex Money Card.
+However, a fee is set and charged by the agent from which you purchased the Card. |

-| Top-Up – Foreign Currency Wallets | Free | No fee when adding money to foreign currency wallets. |
+| Top-Up – Foreign Currency Wallets (other than loads into AUD) | Free | No fee when adding money to foreign currency wallets.
+This means that fees apply for loads into AUD, but for loads and top-ups into other currencies, it’s free! |

 | Top-Up Online or via App – AUD Wallet | Free | No charge for topping up an AUD wallet online. |